jswank-lfm/lexingtonfriends.org/site/content/index.md

 # Welcome!

+## As of Sunday, June 13 we will be meeting in person for worship.
+We will still be
+supporting virtual participation: [contact us](/contact) to get the connection information.

 Lexington Friends Meeting is an [unprogrammed](/worship) Quaker meeting.
 Our worship is similar in form to silent meditation.
 But, unlike meditation which is an individual practice, our worship is a group experience.
 Most of us feel